christroutner/gatsby-ipfs-personal-blog/markdown/blog/21-12-16-web3-realized.md

 - bch-wallet-service-US-PDX
 - bch-wallet-service-west-coast-canada

-There are more than these two serves on the network, and more are will be added in the future thanks to [PSF bounties](https://github.com/Permissionless-Software-Foundation/bounties).
+There are more than these two servers on the network, and more will be added in the future thanks to [PSF bounties](https://github.com/Permissionless-Software-Foundation/bounties).
 Because these back end servers are interchangeable, the software higher up in the stack can choose one-of-many in order to achieve its goals.
 They all connect to a common 'bus', which is a subnetwork on IPFS, created by the [ipfs-coord library](https://www.npmjs.com/package/ipfs-coord).

 The JSON RPC over IPFS interface lowers costs, improves decentralization, and improves reliability.